Home » Food Information » Freezer Burnt Shrimp: Can You Eat Them, And What Are The Common Signs?

 To remove the vein from a shrimp, make a shallow cut along its back.
 Rinse the shrimp and pat dry with paper towels.

-Once they are sufficiently dry, place the shrimp in a single layer on a parchment paper-lined baking sheet.
+Once sufficiently dry, place the shrimp in a single layer on a parchment paper-lined baking sheet.

 After the shrimp are frozen solid, transfer them to a freezer-safe container or bag.
 To avoid freezer burn, ensure you don’t trap any air in the container or bag.